JacobJS7/JacobJS7/README.md

 ## 🚀 About Me

-I thrive on creating captivating and user-friendly web experiences.
-As a frontend developer, I specialize in designing UI concepts and turning them into responsive and dynamic websites.
+I thrive on creating user-friendly web experiences.
+As a frontend developer and UI designer, I specialize in designing concepts and turning them into responsive and dynamic websites.

 In the realm of electronics, I'm fascinated by the world of circuits and microcontrollers.
 I enjoy programming microcontrollers, especially with Arduino or ESP, to bring digital and physical projects to life.

-Outside the world of coding, I'm an enthusiastic photographer taking my first steps in portraiture and wedding photography.
+Outside the world of coding, at my very core, I’m just a young buck on a journey, unceasingly refining and establishing myself as an artist, an adventurer, and a young man.
+I'm an enthusiastic photographer taking my first steps in documentary, portraiture and wedding photography.
 I love capturing moments and telling stories through my lens.
 Feel free to check out my photography work in the dedicated section below.

 ## 💻 Languages and Tools: